EDe Staff

 Enid Smith

-is a graduate of the contemporary dance program at the University of North Carolina School of the Arts.
-In New York City she performed with Ivy Baldwin Dance, The Merce Cunningham Repertory Understudy Group, Anita Cheng Dance, and MAC Cosmetics among others.
-Since moving to the Chicago area in 2007, she has performed with Khecari, Same Planet Performance Project, Lucky Plush Productions, Chicago Fringe Opera, North Shore Choral Society, the Evanston Dance Ensemble and has presented her own work under the name enidsmithdance.
-Enid currently teaches advanced modern at Dovetail Studios and Dance Center Evanston.
+Enid Smith is a graduate of the contemporary dance program at the University of North Carolina School of the Arts.
+Enid first began working with EDE as a guest choreographer in 2010 and worked extensively with both EDE and ede2 until taking a leadership role with the company in 2023.
+In New York City she worked with Ivy Baldwin Dance, The Merce Cunningham Repertory Understudy Group, Anita Cheng Dance, and MAC Cosmetics.
+Since moving to the Chicago area she has performed with Khecari, Same Planet Performance Project, Lucky Plush Productions, Chicago Fringe Opera, North Shore Choral Society, and has presented her own work under the name enidsmithdance.
+Enid has had the pleasure of working with students at Dance Center Evanston, The Rooted Space, Dovetail Studios, Arlington Dance Academy, University of Kansas, Chicago National Association of Dance Masters, New Trier High School, and Wisconsin Dance Masters.

 Rachel Molinaro